St Faith Dental Practice

 As you receive the gas via a nosepiece, you may get a feeling of warmth throughout your body as well as some mild tingling and light-headedness.
 You will stay awake and in control of all your reflexes, such as coughing.

 Once you are sedated with the gas, the dentist may use local analgesia (pain relief that numbs the site of the dental treatment).
 Local anaesthetic as a paste is sometimes used to numb the site of the treatment.
-Any injection that you may need can then be given through this numbed area to reduce the chance of any discomfort.

 After the treatment